Digital Accessibility News

 photo of standing teacher talking to seated students

-This is an article about a lawsuit filed by AudioEye a multi million dollar accessibility company against Adrian Roselli a long time leader in the global digital accessibility community Adrian has been a vocal critic as have I against one line of code software that claims to make websites accessible AudioEye sells licenses an overlay The company has sued Adrian to stop him from expressing...
+This is an article about a lawsuit filed by AudioEye, a multi-million dollar accessibility company, against Adrian Roselli, a long-time leader in the global digital accessibility community.
+Adrian has been a vocal critic, as have I, against one-line of code software that claims to make websites accessible.
+AudioEye sells (licenses) an overlay.
+The company has sued Adrian to stop him from expressing his opinions about...

 Image of man with closed eyes listening to smartphone he's holding

-Whether using desktop software to solve enterprise problems or scrolling through your social media feed in the supermarket checkout line online connectivity is ubiquitous In less than two decades internet users grew from just 0 4 of the global population to 69 in 2022 In the U S 85 of Americans say they go online daily while more than one third report being online almost...
+Whether using desktop software to solve enterprise problems or scrolling through your social media feed in the supermarket checkout line, online connectivity is ubiquitous.
+In less than two decades, internet users grew from just 0.4% of the global population to 69% in 2022.
+In the U.S., 85% of Americans say they go online daily, while more than one-third report being online “almost constantly.”
+Meanwhile, 90%...

 Photo of Garmin company logo on a building side

-Plaintiff Frank Senior a legally blind man claims Garmin has not designed its website so that it is fully compatible with screen reading software used by individuals who are blind or visually impaired to access the internet Senior argues Garmin is ultimately depriving individuals who are blind or visually impaired from the benefits of its online goods contents and services in an alleged violation of...
+Plaintiff Frank Senior, a legally blind man, claims Garmin has not designed its website so that it is fully compatible with screen-reading software used by individuals who are blind or visually impaired to access the internet.
+Senior argues Garmin is ultimately depriving individuals who are blind or visually impaired from the benefits of its online goods, contents, and services, in an alleged violation of the...